-Mailvelope is a browser plugin for both Firefox and Chromium.
+Mailvelope is an open source browser plugin for both Firefox and Chromium.
 This plugin will allow you to encrypt and decrypt any email using your own public and private keys.
 Mailvelope offers more options than Streak because it is not limited to the Chromium browser and Gmail.
 Mailvelope utilizes Public Key Encryption while Streak relies on a shared password.
 Mailvelope can be used to encrypt email on the following email services: Gmail™, Yahoo® , Microsoft Live®, and many others.
 If you do not see your email provider, Mailvelope will allow you to enter it into its settings (we will go over this further down).
 Mailvelope is extremely simple to use and we will show you the basics for encrypting email with Mailvelope.

 First you will need someone’s public encryption key to encrypt email.
 You can use your own public key to test out the functionality of Mailvelope and encrypt an email to send to yourself.
 If you do not know how Public Key Encryption works, you can start by looking at this page.